bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 To read data from the request body, we need to do two things:

 -   <span id="02f1">Add the line: `server.use(express.json());` after the express application has been created.</span>
 -   <span id="5111">Read the data from the body property that Express adds to the request object.
-Express takes all the client’s information from the body and makes it available as a nice JavaScript object.</span>
+Express takes all the client's information from the body and makes it available as a nice JavaScript object.</span>

 **Note that we are skipping data validation to keep this demo simple, but in a production application, you would validate before attempting to save to the database.**

-Let’s test it using Postman:
+Let's test it using Postman:

 -   <span id="2351">Change the method to POST.</span>
 -   <span id="ca2a">Select the `Body` tab underneath the address bar.</span>